Author: Bosch Rexroth | June 27, 2020

-As outlined in our previous blog post "" we will provide an outline of 6 main steps or principles to guide you along your journey.
+As outlined in our previous blog post "How to Start Your Smart Manufacturing Journey" we will provide an outline of 6 main steps or principles to guide you along your journey.
 Depending on where you are along your maturity level, we try to provide clarity on how to approach the next steps towards your Factory of the Future.

 Lean Principles Implementation